LaTeteDansLesEtoiles/AdaLovesLace/README.md

 or:

-# ./mvnw clean test pmd:pmd spotbugs:spotbugs
+# ./mvnw clean test pmd:pmd pmd:cpd-check spotbugs:spotbugs

 from the project root directory